raspberrypilearning/lost-in-space/en/step_4.md

 ## Step 2: Animating using loops

-Another way of animating the spaceship is to tell it to move a small amount lots of times.
+Another way to animate the spaceship is to tell it to move a small amount lots of times.

-+ Delete the `glide` block from your code by right-clicking on the block and clicking **delete**.
++ Delete the `glide` block from your code by right-clicking on it and clicking **delete**.
 You can also delete code by dragging it off the Script area and back into the Code blocks area.

 	![Deleting the glide block](images/space-delete-glide.png)